 Get in touch with Donna if you are interested in a public art piece and she will guide you through the process.

-Barclay School: clay tile of tree
+• Barclay School: seen through the use of a clay tile of a tree

-Joy Ride in a clay tile
+• Joy ride in a clay tile

-HM Vincent bike in a clay tile
+• HM Vincent bike highlighted in a clay tile

-Yellow bus from the 50s
+• Yellow bus: homage to the 50s

 The background in grey mosaics represents the roundabouts and cycle paths.
 Inspiration from a local man who takes aerial photos & from the photos given by the Museum.